Should Christians judge? Yes!

 According to Scripture, people were created to judge, and we were given the choice between two different ways of judging; the right way and the wrong way.

-So, if God created us to judge, what are we supposed to judge?
+So, what else are we allowed to judge?
 What is the wrong way?
 What is the right way?
-How can we be sure?
+Can we know for sure?
+Yes!